alan-turing-institute/dymechh/data/data_recalibration/Downloading-HADs-data.md

 online-ca-client get_cert -s https://slcs.ceda.ac.uk/onlineca/certificate/ -l username -c ./ca-trustroots/ -o ./cred.pem
 ```

-## 2. Create a list of file names
+## 2. [Optional] Create a list of file names from which to download files

-Navigate to the HADUK data and find the URLs of the files you’d like to
-download.

-One way of doing this is to copy and paste the URLs from a the html
+One way of downloading all the HADUK files is to copy and paste the URLs from the [html
-index, and clean them up in R, e.g
+index](https://dap.ceda.ac.uk/badc/ukmo-hadobs/data/insitu/MOHC/HadOBS/HadUK-Grid/v1.1.0.0/1km/tasmax/day/v20220310/), and clean them up in R, e.g

 ``` r
 filenames <- read.table("tasmaxurls.txt") #text file of the names of the .nc files to be downloaded, in this case from here: https://dap.ceda.ac.uk/badc/ukmo-hadobs/data/insitu/MOHC/HadOBS/HadUK-Grid/v1.1.0.0/1km/tasmax/day/v20220310/